Winter storm warning issued for Montreal

-Environment Canada has issued a winter storm warning for Friday for much of southern Quebec, including Montreal.
+Environment Canada has issued a winter storm warning for Friday for much of southern Quebec, saying a total of 30 to 50 centimetres of snow is expected by Friday evening.

-The weather agency says the snowfall will begin on Thursday, with an accumulation of between five and 10 centimetres expected to blanket the city.

 Officials are asking motorists to cancel non-essential travel plans as a precaution.